What’s the best use for your extra cash?

 Or, should you do both: refinance to save on your loan and invest the rest to see bigger returns?

 The right answer depends on your tolerance for risk and your long-term goals.

 In this article (Skip to...)

 - What to do with extra monthly cash flow

 - What to do with a lump sum of cash

 - How to pay off your mortgage early

-Let’s take a look at one example to demonstrate how much paying off your mortgage early versus investing those extra funds can benefit you.
+Let’s take a look at one example to demonstrate the difference between paying off a mortgage early and using the same money to invest.

 Say you recently got a raise.
 You now have an extra $2,000 coming in each month.

 What happens if you use that extra money to make early mortgage payments?